margaretmf/margaretmf.github.io/keycreativewriting.md

 But sometimes I find a glimpse of peace
 <br> As I hear God’s voice when I pray
 <br> Sometimes I find a glimpse of goodness
-As a glimmer hope shines through my day
+<br> As a glimmer hope shines through my day

 The peace within shows me what’s real
 <br> And the glimpse of goodness stills my heart